awslabs/soci-snapshotter/docs/debug.md

 Below are a list of metrics emitted by the snapshotter:

 * Mount
-    * **operation_duration_mount (ms)** - defines how long does it take to mount a layer during `rpull`. `rpull` should only take a couple of seconds.
+    * **operation_duration_mount (ms)** - defines how long does it take to mount a layer during pull.
+Pulling should only take a couple of seconds.
 If this value is higher than 3-5 seconds this can indicate an issue while mounting.
     * **operation_duration_init_metadata_store (ms)** - measures the time it takes to parse a zTOC and prepare the respective metadata records in metadata bbolt db (it records layer digest as well).
-This is one of the components of `rpull`, therefore there should be a correlation between the time to parse a zTOC with updating of metadata db and the duration of layer mount operation.
+This is one of the components of pulling, therefore there should be a correlation between the time to parse a zTOC with updating of metadata db and the duration of layer mount operation.
 * Fetch from remote registry
     * **operation_duration_remote_registry_get (ms)** - measures the time it takes to complete a `GET` operation from remote registry for a specific layer.
 This metric should help in identifying network issues, when lazily fetching layer data and seeing increased container start time.
 * FUSE